[[caption-width-right:344:And with this compact fluorescent bulb, Davros, ''I shall kill you.'']]

 * BigNo: The Doctor's protest is rather... exaggerated.

-* ContinuityCavalcade: When the Doctor's mind is analyzed by the Daleks' machine, every companion (except Leela for some odd reason) and Doctor up to this point is shown in backwards order.
+* ContinuityCavalcade: When the Doctor's mind is analyzed by the Daleks' machine, every companion (except Leela because of a production oversight) and Doctor up to this point is shown in backwards order.

 * DistressedDude: The Doctor, once again.

 * DroppedABridgeOnHim: Davros is apparently killed by the Movellan virus, and his body blasted to oblivion when the space station self-destructs.
-This was intended to kill off Davros permanently, but Terry Nation kicked up a stink, and so he got better for the next story.
+He has an UnexplainedRecovery for the next story.

 * FaceHeelTurn: Stien.